aarononward/traffic_collision_analysis/README.md

 Nasr Salahuddin
 Zohair Zulfiqar

+If you have any questions or feedback, please feel free to reach out to any of our team members.
+Let's make this presentation a great success together.
 Thank you for your attention, and see you in the presentation!